TZstatsADS/ads-spring2023-project1-HiddenS1/README.md

 Term: Spring 2023

-+ Projec title: Lorem ipsum dolor sit amet
++ Projec title: The Early VS The Contemporary, ‘female’ VS ‘woman’, ‘male’ VS ‘man’ —— What are Philosophers Thinking?
-+ This project is conducted by [your name]
++ This project is conducted by Hongyan Zhou

 + Project summary: